-31.7 Conclusions
+29.7 Conclusions

-Experiments with the Link Quality Manager have demonstrated that we can improve the throughput on links by a significant amount without making physical changes to the network.
+Experiments with the Link Quality Manager have demonstrated that we can improve the bandwidth available on links by a significant amount without making physical changes to the network.
 Improvements of 3x bandwidth are common and in many cases much more is observed.